Anupam Tripathi

 5. Sensory-Processing Development

-Sensory processing issues affect a child’s emotions, behavior, social interaction, and learning.
+Sensory processing issues affect a child’s emotions, behaviour, social interaction, and learning.

 Children with Sensory Issues May: